-X-mini RAVE review
+X-mini RAVE full review

 This attractive little capsule speaker should be a tempting buy for iPhone and iPod owners.
 It kicks out decent audio for its size, and is ideal for scenarios where you haven’t got access to a full-scale music system.